atalantus/WFC-Unity-Example/README.md

-# Wave-function-collapse algorithm with Unity Example
+# Wave-function-collapse algorithm with Unity
-A Unity project utilizing the wave-function-collapse algorithm to procedurally generate levels.
+This Unity example project utilizes the wave-function-collapse algorithm to procedurally generate levels.

 ## About this project